Types of committee

 Finance and Resources Committee

-The Finance and Resources Committee meets quarterly to:
+The Finance and Resources Committee meets five times a year to:

 - manage and monitor financial forecasts and budgets